Turmeric for horses: what is all the fuss about?

 An increasing number of horse owners are turning to turmeric as a supplement for their horses.
-Lottie Butler finds out what it's used for and the research behind it
+Lottie Butler finds out what it’s used for and the research behind it.
+Plus, don’t miss the current issue of Horse & Hound magazine, out now (dated 11 July), to read our guide to supplements that can aid your horse’s respiratory health

 What is it about turmeric for horses at the moment?
 For many of us, it is just that colourful peppery spice added to Asian dishes for colour and flavour.
 However, an increasing number of horse owners are turning to turmeric as a supplement for their horses; a natural remedy that has been proven to be beneficial for humans and is believed to help ease a whole range of health problems in horses — from joint stiffness to skin irritations.
 Some owners even swear it helps horses suffering from sarcoids.